plumvillage/newsletter/src/2024/en/articles/br-phap-dung--lessons-from-my-teacher.md

 {% image "article2024/Br-Phap-Dung/vlcsnap-2024-02-18-16h55m45s171.jpg", "removeTopMargin" %}

-I remember seeing the young monastics at the retreat with Thay, which were so different from the Vietnamese monks that we would often encounter in the US.
+I remember seeing the young monastics at the retreat with Thay, who were so different from the Vietnamese monks that we would often encounter in the US.
 The elderly monks looked as stiff as rocks.
 But these young monks and nuns were so joyful and lively.

 At one of Thay’s talks, it was very solemn on the stage, but behind Thay I could see these two young nuns poking each other.
 I am pretty sure it was Sister Dinh Nghiem and Sister Tue Nghiem!
 I was so surprised to see them laughing and having a good time.